Insider's Guide to Rio de Janeiro Downtown

 Royal Portuguese reading

-Admire the grandeur of the Portuguese Library, an architectural marvel and home to a vast collection of historical and cultural treasures.
+Admire the grandeur of the Royal Portuguese Cabinet of Reading in Rio de Janeiro, an architectural marvel and home to a vast collection of historical and cultural treasures.

 Santo Antonio Convent